oskar456/ietf-aaaa-filtering/draft-caletka-aaaa-filtering.md

  * VPN tunnels using different address family than the native address family of the host, providing possibly only a limited subset of routes (split-mode VPN)

+## IPv4 connectivity provided by NAT64

+Even if the host has no routes towards IPv4 address space and/or no IPv4 addresses on interfaces, it can still have IPv4 connectivity provided by some transition mechanism.
+In case of NAT64 [RFC6146], this leads to three possible
+scenarios:

+  1. 464XLAT [RFC6877] is used.
+In this case the host has a default route towards the CLAT translator, so the A queries are not suppressed.
+This would be also the case for any other transition mechanism providing IPv4 as a service over IPv6 bearer.

+  2. Only DNS64 [RFC6147] is used.
+In this case, it is correct not to do A queries because the host cannot send any native IPv4 packets.

+  3. The host supports converting IPv4 API calls into IPv6 API calls similarly to Bump-in-the-Host [RFC6535] API translator alternative.
+In this case, such a translator can utilize A queries even if the host cannot send any native IPv4 packets.
+Therefore such an API translator or a high level library like [I-D.ietf-happy-happyeyeballs-v3] SHOULD NOT suppress A queries if it is aware of the presence of NAT64 in the network.

 # Filtering DNS results